gesture-based-ui-development/voice-controlled-millionaire/README.md

 We wanted the game to be <b> accessible</b>, <b>easy to use</b> and most of all <b>FUN!</b>.

 Our original idea for a voice controlled game was a puzzle game.
 We though this idea was interesting but upon doing some testing, when you made a mistake and attempted speech to correct this was very frustrating.
-Therefore, we wanted a game idea that was not overly complicated gameplay wise but where there was also a compelling reason to use voice.
+Therefore, we wanted a game that was not overly complicated gameplay wise but where there was also a compelling and interesting reason to use voice.

+We envisioned a group of people being able to sit back and relax and play the game on a large or small screen together and being able to enjoy the handsfree, minimal setup our game requires.

 ## Gestures identified